News

 Discovering the Islands by hiking the Sentiers Entre Vents et Marées trail network

-Created thanks to the efforts of a group of local hikers who were inspired by their experiences on the Camino de Santiago, the longest hiking network on the Islands is celebrating its sixth anniversary this year.
+Created thanks to the efforts of a group of local hikers who were inspired by their experiences on the Camino de Santiago, the longest hiking network on the Islands is celebrating its seventh anniversary this year.
 Providing a physical, cultural and spiritual experience, these marked trails developed and maintained by a team of dedicated volunteers offer a complete tour of the archipelago along beach trails as well as dirt and paved roads.
 This unforgettable hike of over 200 km (125 mi.) is divided into 13 sections ranging from intermediate to difficult.

 Find out more